 But don’t disable any security software though.
 Just follow the steps below to do it.

 Step-1: You have to open Task Manager first.
-So, press Shift + Ctrl +Esc keys at the same time to open Task Manager.
+So, right click on the taskbar and choose Task Manager.

-Step-2: After that, go to Startup and find out the unnecessary processes with high startup impact.
+Step-2: After that, go to Startup and then click on Status to sort the Enabled processes, then find out the unnecessary processes with high startup impact.
+Right click on them and then click Disable.

 Sometimes corrupted graphics driver or old driver can slow down your boot time.
 So, you should upgrade them to solve the problem.
 Although, we know that, Windows 10 causes some issues with the drivers.